KrYP70N/NEXT_TUTORIAL/readme.md

 ```

-# Loading Component
+## Loading Screen

-You can insert loading screen for your pages by creating component name with `loading.tsx` under `app` directory.
+You can insert loading screen for your pages by creating component name with `loading.tsx` under `app` or specied route directory.

 ```
 const LoadingScreen = () => {